openfaas/faas/CONTRIBUTING.md

 This is just a short list of ideas, if you have other ideas for contributing please make a suggestion.

+If you'd like help getting involved, [join our weekly community call on Zoom](https://docs.openfaas.com/community).

-### I want to contribute on GitHub
+## I want to contribute on GitHub

-#### I've found a security issue
+### I've found a security issue

 Please follow [responsible disclosure practices](https://en.wikipedia.org/wiki/Responsible_disclosure) and send an email to support@openfaas.com.
 Bear in mind that instructions on how to reproduce the issue are key to proving an issue exists, and getting it resolved.
-Suggested solutions are also weclome.

-#### I've found a typo
+### I've found a typo

 * A Pull Request is not necessary.
 Raise an [Issue](https://github.com/openfaas/faas/issues) and we'll fix it as soon as we can.

-#### I have a (great) idea
+### I have a (great) idea

 The OpenFaaS maintainers would like to make OpenFaaS the best it can be and welcome new contributions that align with the project's goals.
 Our time is limited so we'd like to make sure we agree on the proposed work before you spend time doing it.
 Saying "no" is hard which is why we'd rather say "yes" ahead of time.
 You need to raise a proposal.